Understanding What's Covered by Medicare

 - Durable medical equipment — wheelchairs, walkers, oxygen equipment, and other medically necessary devices

 Part B requires a monthly premium (deducted from your Social Security check for most beneficiaries) and a yearly deductible.
 After the deductible, you typically pay 20% coinsurance for most services.
+That 20% has no annual cap under Original Medicare, which is why many beneficiaries look for additional protection.

 Part C: Medicare Advantage